 How does your membership in the Honors College help you?
 Students enrolled in our program acquire access to many unbeatable opportunities and privileges.

-Honors Living: Enjoy suite-style living with private bathrooms in both our beautiful Scholars House and eighth floor of Hutchens House.
+Honors Living: Enjoy suite-style living with private bathrooms in Scholars House.
 You will start building an impressive social network with the other Honors students residing with you.
-Learn more!

 Small Class Sizes: Experience more personal attention from professors since Honors classes always are smaller than regular sections and range from around 16 to 24 students.

-Curriculum Planning: Receive exclusive academic advising from the Honors College office if you are an undecided student and from an Honors professor or professional staff advisors in your field of study if you are declared student.
-Learn more!
+Curriculum Planning: Receive exclusive academic advising from the Honors College office if you are an undecided student and from an Honors professor or professional staff advisors in your field of study if you have declared a major.

 Library Loans: Check out books longer than regular students and have free interlibrary loans so you can complete your challenging academic work.

-Student Publications: Contribute to LOGOS, an Honors student directed publication that accepts undergraduate research submissions from all fields of study.
-Learn more!
+Student Publications: Contribute to LOGOS, an Honors-student directed publication that accepts undergraduate research submissions from all fields of study.